yiisoft/yii-cycle/docs/en/reading-schema.md

 ];
 ```

+Note that:

+1. `FromFileSchemaProvider` loads a schema from a PHP-file via `include`.
+That requires security precautions.
+   Make sure you store schema file in a safe path restricted from users.
-In case ready schema is loaded from a file there is no need to build it so generators conveyor won't be executed
+2. There is no need to build a schema from annotations if you are reading it from a file.
+Therefore, there is no need
-improving performance significantly.
-The downside of this approach is that you can not generate migrations based
-on current schema by using `migrate/generate`.
+   for `FromConveyorSchemaProvider` in this case.
+3. Thanks to internal cache, loading schema from a PHP-file is so fast that you can skip an external cache at all.
+4. You cannot generate migrations based on PHP-file schema.
+[See issue #25](https://github.com/yiisoft/yii-cycle/issues/25)
+5. Provider only reads schema.
+It cannot update the file after migration is applied.

 ## Switching from annotations to file

-In order to export schema as PHP file `cycle/schema/php` command could be used:
+In order to export schema as PHP file `cycle/schema/php` command could be used.
+Specify a file name as an argument and schema will be written into it:

 ```bash
 cycle/schema/php @runtime/schema.php